Story

 “My vision is that by 2030, sustainable alternatives to single use plastic would be readily available for people to use; be it shopping bags, baskets for shopping, or other.”

-Group photo of Bismark with trainees at Reusable Bags Gh (Photo: IOM Ghana/Juliane Reissig)
+Bismark and his team at Reusable Bags GH (Photo: IOM Ghana/Juliane Reissig)